 Chandrika is a programmer for NCLS Research.
 As part of the information technology team she has been responsible for developing the online capabilities for NCLS projects.
 With a background in computer programming, she facilitates the web-based delivery of survey tools and data reports.

 Carole is a researcher with NCLS Research.
 Connected with NCLS Research first as a diocesan regional coordinator in 2007, Carole co-authored several of the NCLS Research fact sheets and occasional papers based on the 2016 NCLS data and is now part of team rolling out the 2021 NCLS research reports.

-She oversees the implementation of marketing strategies, through a variety of streams including social media, press releases, written articles, as well as audio visual communications.
+She coordinates the implementation of marketing strategies through a variety of streams including social media, press releases, written articles, as well as audio visual communications.
 Connie is the key contact person for media inquiries.